snudatalab/BPN/README.md

 # Belief Propagation Networks

-This is a PyTorch implementation of Belief Propagation Networks.
+This project is a PyTorch implementation of [Belief Propagation Network for Hard Inductive Semi-Supervised Learning](https://www.ijcai.org/proceedings/2019/0580.pdf), published as a conference proceeding at [IJCAI 2019](http://ijcai19.org/).
-Refer to the following paper for detailed information.
-- Jaemin Yoo, Hyunsik Jeon and U Kang, Belief Propagation Network for Hard Inductive Semi-Supervised Learning (IJCAI 2019)
+This paper proposes a novel approach for hard inductive learning on graph-structured data, where the graph is not given at the test time and thus previous approaches fail with low accuracy.

 ## License